SyncTwin: Fast Digital Twin Construction and Synchronization for Safe Robotic Manipulation: Experiments

-\textbf{Evaluation Metrics.} Depending on the experiment, we report the following metrics: reconstruction time (min), dependency on the number of input images \(N_{\min}\), obstacle avoidance success rate (\%), and grasp success rate (\%).
 For avoidance tests, we define 3-level outcome levels: FA (full avoidance, no contact with the object, 1.0), EA (edge avoidance, slight contact without displacing the object, 0.8), and CO (collision, noticeable contact that significantly moves the object, 0.0).
 Weighted success rate: